Conservation experts teach wildlife ecology at UW-Stevens Point

 Wildlife Ecology faculty teach more than 400 students and focus their research on conservation biology, avian ecology, predator ecology, wetland ecology, wildlife health, population dynamics, wildlife damage management, and habitat management.

-We offer one wildlife ecology major option in Wildlife Ecology and Management and minors in:
+We offer one wildlife ecology major option in Wildlife Ecology and Management which pairs well with the following minors:

 - captive wildlife, focusing on managing wildlife in zoos, wildlife rehabilitation centers, and other captive wildlife facilities